October is Mental Health Month

 3. Walk

-Walk, run or roll and log your kms throughout October for Mental Health Month.
+Walk, run or roll and log your kilometres throughout October for Mental Health Month.

 Mental Health stats in Australia